 We are encouraging all students to pay attention to detail if and when you choose to use this form, or use an alternative way to make payment to USCIS regarding your OPT and STEM OPT filing.

 ther alternatives include submitting a personal check, or a cashier’s check from your bank or by purchasing a money order, and including one of these other alternatives, with your applications to USCIS.

 OPT Processing Delays

 USCIS occassionally experiences delays when processing OPT applications.
 While USCIS is expected to act on each case within 90 days, it can sometimes take longer.
-The longest processing time we have seen so far is 135 days.

 What causes the USCIS OPT processing delays?